Recent results on Choi's orthogonal Latin squares: Magic squares from Latin squares

 Now it remains to show that $A$ and $s_{2}(A_n)$ are orthogonal.
 There is a one-to-one correspondence between pandiagonals of $A_n$ and line equations; let $y=x+\alpha$ be a line with $\alpha\in \mathbb{Z}_{n}$.
 Then each constant pandiagonal corresponds to each equation of line.
 For example, $y=x$ corresponds to the diagonal constant $k$ in $A_n$ since $k=a_{ij} \Leftrightarrow i=j$ in $\mathbb{Z}_{n}$. (i,e. $(i,j)$ is a root of $y=x$ in $\mathbb{Z}_{n}$).
 Similarly, $x=y-2$ corresponds to the constant $k-1$, $\cdots$, $x=y-(n-1)$ corresponds to the constant 1.
 And $x=y+(n-1)$ corresponds to the constant $n$, $x=y+(n-3)$ corresponds to the constant $n-1$, $\cdots$, $x=y+2$ corresponds to the constant $k+1$.
 Then we can do this to $s_{1}(A)$; similarly, $x=-y$ corresponds to the constant $k$, $\cdots$, $x=-y-(n-1)$ corresponds to the constant 1.
 And $x=-y+(n-1)$ corresponds to the constant $n, \cdots$ , $x=-y+2$ corresponds to the constant $k+1$.
 Any two lines $x=y+\alpha$ and $x=-y+\beta$ have exactly one unique root.
 It means that an entry $(a_{ij},a_{i(n+1-j)})$ appears only once. \end{proof}

-By the above theorem, we get a magic square constructed from a pair of orthogonal Latin squares which are not diagonal.
-Although there are many other ways to construct magic squares, our method is the way Choi obtained magic squares from two orthogonal nondiagonal Latin squares.
+By the above theorem, we get a magic square constructed from a pair of orthogonal Latin squares which are not double-diagonal.
+Although there are many other ways to construct magic squares, our method is the way Choi obtained magic squares from two orthogonal non-double-diagonal Latin squares.

 However, we can ask a question ''What does happen if $n$ is even?''
 It is well known that a pair of orthogonal Latin square does not exist when $n=2$ and $n=6$, and so it is more difficult to get an even order magic square consisting of a pair of Latin squares.
 So we construct magic squares of some even order cases in a different way.